FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 > Time to rewrite.
 --- Linus Torvalds, 1995

-Indented code can be diﬃcult to reason about, and fragile.
+Indented code can be difficult to reason about, and fragile.

 Main execution path should be the least indented one, i.e. conditions should cover specific cases.
 Early-Exit should be preferred to prune unwanted execution branches fast.